playcanvas/playcanvas-sync/README.md

 ignore_all_js_files
 ignore_all_files_with_extension <extension1,extension2,...>
 ignore_regexp <regexp string>
+source_branch_wins
 ```

 `ignore_all_textual_files` is the most common choice.

+`source_branch_wins` (included once anywhere) changes the PlayCanvas merge behavior:
+instead of keeping items matching `pcignore.txt` as is (in the destination branch),
+the merge result will now include the versions of the corresponding
+items (if present) from the source branch.

 Multiple `ignore_regexp` lines can be provided.
 Any textual asset whose
-full path from the root of the PlayCanvas asset hierarchy
+path from the root of the asset hierarchy
 matches an `ignore_regexp` expression will be ignored.

 To check your `pcignore.txt` syntax, you can run `pcsync parseIgnore`.
 It will list all existing files that match your current `pcignore.txt`.

-Because of some limitations in the node library used to parse lines with gitignore syntax,
-use a space and not * or ? to match a space in a file or folder name in gitignore lines
+Use a space and not * or ? to match a space in a file or folder name in gitignore lines.
-that contain a slash.

 # Using `pcsync` for Non-text Files